kruize/kruize-ui/README.md

 ```
 docker run --rm -it -p 8080:8080 static-nginx
 ```
-here static-nginx is the image name.
+here static-nginx is the image name.<br />
 Use http://localhost:8080/ to view the UI in Browser.

 ## Code Origin